google/physical-web/documentation/getting_started.md

 Once this is up and running, the Physical Web android app will be able to see it.

-If there are other devices out there that can setup easily, please let us know so we can add them to this list.
+If there are other maker-ish devices out there that can setup easily, please let us know so we can add them to this list.